Respecting Human Rights

 From the perspective of respecting human rights and protecting privacy, Kubota conducts several inspections each year for each base to ensure there are no insufficiencies in investigation tasks such as credit surveys, and there are no problematic contents or descriptions from the perspective of human rights violation included in the investigation reports.

-In May 2017, the Kubota Group released its Group statement with regard to the UK Modern Slavery Act, which is also presented on its website.
+In May 2017, the Kubota Group released its Group statement with regard to the UK Modern Slavery Act, and has updated its statement each year, which can be seen on our website.

-For employees in Japan, explanation was provided during their human rights education programs.
-At overseas Group companies, the business site heads of each company provided explanation to the employees.
+For employees in Japan, explanation is provided during their human rights education programs.
+At overseas Group companies, the business site heads of each company provides explanation to the employees.